How much money you need "in the bank" when you retire depends on many factors, including the following:

 Age 80 $250,000 $2.7 million

-In short, calculating the magic number of how much you will need to retire and the magic age at which you can retire is a complicated calculus.
-Factors that aren't included in this analysis include the fact that delaying retirement will mean a higher Social Security payment.
-In addition, if future retirees are not concerned about leaving funds for children and grandchildren, they can be a bit more agressive about drawing down their savings, perhaps planning to run out at age 100.
+In short, calculating the magic number of how much you will need to retire and the magic age at which you can retire is complicated.
+One important factor is that delaying retirement will mean a higher Social Security payment.
+In addition, if future retirees are not concerned about leaving funds for children and grandchildren, they can be a bit more aggressive about drawing down their savings—perhaps planning to run out at age 100.
 Financial planners can help make the calculations and provide information about products such as long-term care insurance, annuities and life insurance that can help you reach your goals.